rhysd/vim-gfm-syntax/README.md

 `githubFlavoredMarkdownCode` is a highlight rule for inline code.
 For other rules, please see [after/syntax/markdown/gfm.vim](after/syntax/markdown/gfm.vim).
 There are so many colorschemes for Vim.
 One syntax file can't consider all of them.
 If you feel some highlighting is not good, please customize by yourself.

+Note: Standard markdown syntax highlight offers `markdownCode` to highlight `inline codes`, but they also highlight code blocks.  `githubFlavoredMarkdownCode` only highlights inline codes.

 ## What is the Difference from [vim-flavored-markdown](https://github.com/jtratner/vim-flavored-markdown)?